informatics-isi-edu/ermrestjs/docs/user-docs/export.md

-        "transforms": [], // refer to export module for more details "postprocessors": [], // refer to export module for more details "public": <Boolean>, // refer to export module for more details "bag_archiver": <string> // refer to export module for more details }
+        "transforms": [], // refer to export module for more details "postprocessors": [], // refer to export module for more details "public": <Boolean>, // refer to export module for more details "bag_archiver": <string>, // refer to export module for more details "bag_idempotent": <Boolean> // refer to export module for more details (defaulted to false it not present) }
     ]
   }